Dane Valley & Wincle from Rushton Spencer

 Walk Route Description

-The start is the small car park on the Staffordshire Way and the walk crosses fields before winding its way through the Dane Valley before climbing through woods and fields to Wincle Minn.
+The start of this Staffordshire Walk is the small car park on the Staffordshire Way at Rushton Spencer.
+The walk crosses fields before winding its way through the Dane Valley after which the route climbs through woods and fields to Wincle Minn.
 After enjoying the rewarding views the return follows the canal back to the start.
 Map reading is generally easy but conditions under foot can be very wet.

 The car park is situated by 'The Knot Inn' in Rushton Spencer (Grid ref.
 SJ936624).
 Walk back to its entrance and turn right to the main A523 Macclesfield to Leek Road.
 Cross over and walk up Tanhouse Lane opposite.
 Ignore the many walk direction signs to the left and right continuing straight-on soon arriving at a wide footpath hedged each side.

 Continue to the metal gate with a stile each side and into the field.
 Keep to the right-hand hedge to a further stile into another field.
 Look out for the goats!
 Keeping to the left of the hedge ahead, the path will direct you to the left-hand side of Haddon Farm (Grid ref.
 SJ 942 631).
 You can proceed on the footpaths ahead but I prefer to turn right along the lane passing the front of Haddon Farm to the lane junction (Grid ref.
 SJ 943 628) where a left turn left leads you down a pleasant lane passing the entrance to Brandy-Lee to arrive at the bridge over the canal (Grid ref.
 SJ 945 636) and titled 'Dane Valley Way' on some maps.